 Small handles I/O more efficiently than the initial configuration by using separate drives (spindles) for the extents and transaction logs.
 A larger page cache supports more users.
 Full transaction logging provides real-time incremental backup.
-The sample configuration file is %GEMSTONE%\examples\admin\small.conf.
+The sample configuration file is \$GEMSTONE/examples/admin/small.conf.
 Edit that file to specify the file name of your extent and the directory names for transaction logs.

-Medium accommodates more users and a larger repository.
-The sample configuration file is and log sizes for transaction logs.
+Medium uses raw disk partitions for possibly increased throughput.
+It accommodates more users and a larger repository.
+The sample configuration file is partition names and sizes for transaction logs.